palexandri/edx/README.md

 #./sn

 The script will create a personalised json file for every network you join holding the total number of posts, the people that you follow and the likes that you have made.
+It will also allow you to setup git on first run.

+## Examples

+To create a new network named cooking, join it and post somthing you need to execute the following commands:

+#./sn create cooking
+#./sn join cooking
+#./sn post

+To follow a member's posts you need to execute sn follow and supply the member'e email:

+#./sn follow palexandri@gmail.com

+Each time the member pushes his/hers posts to the network, you will receive an email to your git supplied email address.

 ## Authors